 - The Smoke: Kev Allison

-- Rizzoli & Isles: Seemed to be Playing Against Type again as murder suspect Paul Wescourt in the episode "Burden Of Proof" but subverted when he turned out to be innocent
+- Rizzoli & Isles: Seemed to be Playing Against Type again as murder suspect Paul Wescourt in the episodes "Burden Of Proof" and "Bridge To Tomorrow", but subverted when he turned out to be innocent

-- NCIS: A recurring role as Ellie Bishop's husband, NSA lawyer Jake Malloy in the episodes "Grounded" and "Cadence".
+- NCIS: A recurring role as Ellie Bishop's husband, NSA lawyer Jake Malloy.

 - The Messengers: Vincent Plowman

 - Major Crimes: Reuniting with BSG co-star Mary McDonell to play against type yet again as uber-sleazy celebrity photographer Malcolm Rich in the episode "Open Line".

 - Dead Rising 3: Voice of Simon Merkin

 - Star Trek Continues: Mr. Simone in the episode "Pilgrim of Eternity"

 - Unintentionally.
 When BBC America realized that it aired three of his shows all at once (Law and Order UK, Outcasts, and Battlestar Galactica), they decided to just run with it and ran an ad that jokes that BBC stood for "Bamber Broadcasting Corporation".

 - TNT seems to love him even more, as evidenced by him having starring or guest roles on four of its shows—Perception, Monday Mornings, Rizzoli & Isles, and Major Crimes.